 You do need to understand that Elliott’s sequence is a fractal in its essence.
 That is, each wave is divided into smaller ones while keeping a common structure, which is a continuous change of impulse and retracement.
 Particularly, each impulse wave is split into a 5-wave sequence and each retracement wave is split into the 3-waves sequence.

 According to the classical Elliot’s theory, the correct wave sequence must correspond to three characteristics:

-- The wave #2 can never go beyond the wave #1.
-If this happens, the sequence must be recalculated in accordance with this rule.
+- Wave #2 can never go beyond the wave #1.
+If this happens, the sequence must be recalculated by this rule.

-- The wave #3 can never be the shortest one in the sequence.
+- Wave #3 can never be the shortest one in the sequence.
 Usually, this is the line of the strongest impulse.
-The wave #3 should exceed the level of the wave #1.
+Wave #3 should exceed the level of the wave #1.
 In this case, the waves #1 and #5 should be approximately equal in size.

-- The wave #4 can never cross the wave #1.
+- Wave #4 can never cross the wave #1.
 If it does, the sequence should be recalculated at once.
 The final cycle of the A-B-C wave retracement usually ends just in the area of the 4th